-Many patients choose to combine a browlift with a facelift, blepharoplasty or chemical peel for maximum results.
-Dr. Baker will take the time to develop a customized treatment plan for you based on your personal goals.
+Many patients choose to combine a browlift with a facelift, or blepharoplasty for maximum results.
+Dr. Asher will take the time to develop a customized treatment plan for you based on your personal goals.
 When performed using endoscopic techniques, a browlift produces noticeable results through a minimally invasive procedure.

-A browlift is performed in a hospital outpatient facility under general anesthesia.
+A browlift is performed in an outpatient facility under general anesthesia.
 In an endoscopic browlift, several small incisions are made within the scalp, into which an endoscope and tiny surgical instruments are inserted.
 The skin in the forehead area is lifted, while excess fat, muscle and skin are removed to produce an improved, younger-looking appearance.
-Dr. Baker may use temporary screws or sutures to hold the skin and muscle in place during the healing process.

 The incisions are then closed and the head is wrapped with a bandage.
-Any stitches or staples can be removed within a week, while screws are removed after two weeks.
-The entire procedure takes one to two hours to perform, with patients able to return home the same day.
+Stitches can be removed in about a week.
+The entire procedure takes two to three hours to perform, with patients able to return home the same day.

 After surgery, patients may experience mild discomfort and numbness, which can be managed with medication prescribed by your doctor.
 Some swelling may also occur, which usually subsides within a few days.
 The endoscopic browlift procedure offers patients considerably smaller incisions, less bruising, less scarring and faster recovery times than the conventional procedure.
 Most patients can return to work after just a few days, although physical activity should be avoided for longer.